Total TimePrep: 15 min. Bake: 30 min.

 - In a skillet, cook beef over medium heat until no longer pink; drain.
 Stir in 2 cups cheese, salsa, corn, sour cream, chili powder and cumin; mix well.

-- Pour half into a greased 13-in. x 9-in. baking dish.
+- Pour half into a greased 13x9-in. baking dish.
 Top with half of the chips; repeat layers.
 Bake, uncovered, at 350° for 25 minutes or until heated through.
 Sprinkle with remaining cheese.
 Bake 5 minutes longer or until cheese is melted.
-Yield: 8 servings.

 I made this one night after a winter storm when I needed some nice warm casserole - I didn't have any frozen corn, but used a salsa with corn in it that worked perfectly.
 Delicious!!!